automl/neps/docs/reference/declarative_usage.md

+!!! note "Work in Progress"
+    This document is currently a work in progress and may contain incomplete or preliminary information.

 ## Introduction
 ### Configuring with YAML

 Configure your experiments by specifying settings in a YAML file.
 This file becomes the single source for your project setup, making it easy to share, reproduce, and modify them.

-Should i explain how to create a yaml??
-Add link for tutorial?
+Add yaml tutorial link

 #### Simple YAML Example
 Here’s a basic example of how a YAML configuration for NePS looks: